Joyan9/umg-working-student-submission/README.md

 ### How I Would Optimize the Solution

-* **Query Optimization:** Filter data early; leverage date partitioning if available.
+* **In terms of Query Optimization:-** Filter data early; leverage date partitioning if available.
-* **Storage Optimization:** Store views in Parquet for better compression and partition by relevant columns (e.g., country for the Top 50 tracks view).
+* **For Storage Optimization:-** Store views in Parquet for better compression and partition by relevant columns (e.g., country for the Top 50 tracks view).

 ### Other Considerations